matacoder/senior/README.md

 This, along with readability and documentation,  means any other developer can easily use code written by someone else, without taking a long time to understand how it works.

 `Well-documented`
 If the program is not documented, it will be difficult for other developers to use it, or even for the same developer to understand the code years from now.
-One common definition of quality is that it may be “used long term, can be carried across to future releases and products” (without being considered “legacy code”).
+One common definition of quality is that it may be "used long term, can be carried across to future releases and products" (without being considered "legacy code").
 Documentation is essential to make this happen.

 Documentation also provides a way to improve by formalizing the decisions you make when writing.
 When you document code and do it well, you need to think differently about each component and why it exists in the software.
 Writing out the reasons for certain programming decisions can improve application design.